-We strongly recommend that owners post the appropriate parking lot map for their building prominently in the mud room of their unit, together with the summary sheet on MWP rules.
+Owners who rent their units muts post the parking lot map for their building prominently in the mud room of their unit, together with the summary sheet on MWP rules.
 You can obtain laminated copies of both by request to our property managers.

 It is very important that you do not exceed the maximum of two vehicles per unit, and under no circumstances should you take up a parking space designated for another unit.

 Violations of the parking policy are generally caused by renters.
 About 40% of MWP units rent.
-As a pre-emptive measure, we strongly recommend that you get to know your neighbor owners and if they're renting.
+As a pre-emptive measure, we strongly recommend that you get to know your neighbors and whether they rent their units.
 Your neighbors' contact information is in the Resident Directory.
 If they do rent, ask them who you should call if there is a parking problem.
 If they rent trough the hotel, then it's easy - you can call hotel security (see below).
 If they rent by themselves or through an agent they will give you a contact info.
 MWP owners are sensitive to have their renters follow Association rules and they want to be good neighbors - so you should have no probem getting that information.